-National Pork Board Position on Antibiotic Use in Pork Production > > The National Pork Board, through its Pork Checkoff, supports objective, scientifically rigorous > studies and risk assessments to help farmers make informed decisions regarding use of antibiotics in > food animals and to build upon efforts to continuously improve antibiotic use best practices.
-The > Board also supports veterinarian oversight and best practices, as outlined in the long-established > Pork Quality Assurance® Plus certification program, promotes education as an essential component of > antibiotic stewardship and strongly encourages compliance with all regulatory requirements.
+National Pork Board Position on Antibiotic Use in Pork Production

+The National Pork Board, through its Pork Checkoff, supports objective, scientifically rigorous studies and risk assessments to help farmers make informed decisions regarding use of antibiotics in food animals and to build upon efforts to continuously improve antibiotic use best practices.
+The Board also supports veterinarian oversight and best practices as outlined in the long-established Pork Quality Assurance® Plus certification program, which promotes education as an essential component of antibiotic stewardship and strongly encourages compliance with all regulatory requirements.

 America’s pig farmers are committed to advancing knowledge that benefits people, pigs and the planet.
 This includes addressing concerns about the emergence of antibiotic-resistance in both animal and human medicine, which is in line with the worldwide One Health approach to this issue.
 For this reason, the National Pork Board is expanding its collaboration with veterinarians, food-chain partners and government agencies to develop a comprehensive, fact-based approach that aligns with its farmers’ key values.